 - The best scenic sights of Barbados are its beaches.
-Crane Beach, Ju Ju’s beach, Accra beach are the tourist’s favourite.
-You can have a perfect swim; take a sunbath or even camp with your family of more than 15 beaches in Barbados.
+Crane Beach, Ju Ju’s beach, Accra beach are the top choices of the tourists.
+You can have a perfect swim; take a sunbath or even camp with your family at more than 15 beaches in Barbados.

-- The Careenage is a water body where you can hop onto a ride of a Yacht or an excursion boat.
+- The Careenage is a water body where you can hop onto a ride of a Yacht or for an boat excursion .